Sakaki: I agree, these kids have too many excessive movements!

 - Even Gundam has them!
 At least the martial art/super robotesque stepchild, G Gundam.
 How'd you call their fighting techniques otherwise?

-- Sendo's Smash punch is based on Canadian boxer Razor Ruddock's signature punch.
+- Sendo's Smash punch is based on Canadian boxer Donovan "Razor" Ruddock's signature punch.
 Not nearly as impossible as it looks, but Sendo's version leaves him far more open to getting tagged with a counter.

-- Also, the Dempsey Roll.
+- The Dempsey Roll.
 Now this is a perfectly normal (if risky) technique for fighters of small build, and is named after its most famous practitioner.
 The artistic license comes from the fact that Ippo maintains it on his opponent for a good 8 seconds straight.
-If that was done in real life, there would be 2 outcomes: either the opponent would counter it somewhere in that time frame (since the Roll puts out so much offense that it leaves next to no defense), or they were knocked flat on the ground from its beatdown long before 8 seconds had passed.
+If that was done in real life, there would be 3 possible outcomes: either the opponent would counter it somewhere in that time frame (since the Roll puts out so much offense that it leaves next to no defense), they were knocked flat on the ground from its beatdown long before 8 seconds had passed, or a referee would step in to give an 8-count or stop the bout entirely.

 - Enishi, the series' final Big Bad, utilizes a sword whose design is based on the tachi, a weapon whose blade was traditionally anywhere between 70 and 80 centimeters long.
 Enishi is shown to be quite capable of wielding his sword in one hand, even twirling it around between his fingers at one point to demonstrate his skill; in real life, the tachi was used primarily by cavalrymen, and while it could be used for ground combat it was more awkward to wield than if the swordsman was still on his horse.
 (It may be somewhat justified in Enishi's case, however, as his sword's particular design consists of a traditional Chinese sword handle and a Japanese blade, and Chinese-made swords are designed to be significantly lighter and more flexible.)